-Where a GP provider has performed SOLO work, the SOLO employer should have deducted employee contributions at the correct rate taking account of the GP provider's global practitioner pensionable income.
-Where the correct rate has been applied the GP provider should enter 'Yes' in box R on pages 11 and 13 (1995/2008 scheme) and/or box T on pages 12 and 14 (2015 scheme) as appropriate.
+Where a GP Provider has performed SOLO work, the SOLO employer should have deducted employee contributions at the correct rate taking account of the GP Provider's global Practitioner pensionable income.
+Both the GP and the SOLO employer are responsible for applying the correct tired rate.
+Where the correct rate has been applied the GP Provider should enter 'Yes' in box R on pages 11 and 13 (1995/2008 Section) and/or box T on pages 12 and 14 (2015 Scheme) as appropriate.
 This indicates no adjustment is required and therefore no action necessary through the SOLO 'employer' (e.g. OOHP) or practice.

-Where a GP provider has performed SOLO work and the SOLO 'employer' has not collected tiered employee contributions at the correct rate the GP provider should enter 'Yes' in box R on pages 11 and 13 (1995/2008 scheme) and/or box T on pages 12 and 14 (2015 scheme) as appropriate and arrange to pay the arrears of SOLO contributions directly to the relevant SOLO 'employer'.
+Where a GP Provider has performed SOLO work and the SOLO 'employer' has not collected tiered employee contributions at the correct rate the GP should enter 'Yes' in box R on pages 11 and 13 (1995/2008 Section) and/or box T on pages 12 and 14 (2015 Scheme) as appropriate and arrange to pay the arrears of SOLO contributions directly to the relevant SOLO 'employer'.

-The GP provider must ensure that their SOLO income is apportioned to each relevant SOLO 'employer' and send a copy of pages 13 and/or 14 to each relevant SOLO 'employer' to assist with the payment.
+The GP Provider must ensure that their SOLO income is apportioned to each relevant SOLO 'employer' and send a copy of pages 13 and/or 14 to each relevant SOLO 'employer' to assist with the payment.

 NHS Pensions recognises that in some circumstances it is impractical for arrears of SOLO contributions to be collected by the relevant SOLO 'employer'.
-Therefore, in these circumstances, the GP provider may pay the arrears through the certificate.
+Therefore, in these circumstances, the GP Provider may pay the arrears through the certificate.
 In this case they should enter 'Yes' in box Q and/or S on pages 11 to 14 of the certificate.

-The GP provider must inform the SOLO 'employer' that they have paid any arrears through this certificate.
+The GP Provider must inform the SOLO 'employer' that they have paid any arrears through this certificate.